DngHuy/docker-masterarbeit/README.md

 ### Setup for Gitlab-Service

+> [**Note**] The evaluation of the scrum sprint related metrics requires some specific labels to be set.
+> To track if an issue is / or was part of a sprint the label [SPRINT] should be used.
+> To track the current sprint the label [CURRENT] should be used and removed if the issue is not part of the current sprint anymore.
+> To track the story points estimation the label [SP:<estimated_story_points>] should be used (e.g. SP:5).
+> The name for the columns (e.g. open, progress or closed) of the issue board can be set in the `project.properties` file of the respective project.

 #### Generate Webhook Secret
 In the web UI navigate to: Your project or group, on the left sidebar, select Settings > Webhooks > Add new webhook.
 Enter the url, name, description and secret token.